Funding Circle Review

 This review will only cover the US branch of Funding Circle’s service.

-Unlike other lenders that offer similar rates and terms, Funding Circle does not target merchants who aren’t quite large or well-established enough to get a bank loan.
+Unlike other alternative lenders, Funding Circle does not target merchants who aren’t quite large or well-established enough to get a bank loan.
 Their customers tend to be businesses who could otherwise qualify for a bank loan.
-After all, many of their customers are (unsurprisingly) franchisees, a type of customer who often has an easier time accessing funds because they’re backed by a tried-and-true brand.
+After all, many of their customers are franchisees, a type of customer who often has an easier time accessing funds because they’re backed by a tried-and-true brand.

 Funding Circle’s selling point?
-At 10 days or less from application to funding, Funding Circles loans are much faster and easier to obtain than those from a bank.
+At 10 days or less from application to funding, this lender’s loans are much faster and easier to obtain than those from a bank.

 Unfortunately, Funding Circle’s qualifications are prohibitive to startups or less established businesses.
 To get a loan from this lender, you’re going to need at least two years in business, an annual revenue of at least $150K, and a credit score of 620 or more.

 However, if you qualify for a Funding Circle loan, this company is definitely worth investigating.
-I can’t recommend them over a bank loan, since the latter will inevitably be able to give you better rates.
-But if you don’t have the time, the inclination, or the option of getting a bank loan, Funding Circle offers solid rates and fast service.
+A loan from your bank or credit union will likely give you better rates, but if you don’t have the time, the inclination, or the option of getting a bank loan, Funding Circle offers solid rates and fast service.

 Want to learn more?
 Read on for the details!